 To be enforceable, the contract must be signed by you and the party you are working for.
 Because you are likely working for a private individual, it is quite possible that they may not have a contract for you to sign.
 Alternatively, they may want you to sign a form contract that fails to include important provisions or does not comply with California law.
 That said, if you are currently employed as a personal assistant and do not have a contract, California recognizes verbal contracts.
 However, it is never too late to get a written contract in place.

-How a Los Angeles Employment Lawyer for Personal Assistants Can Help with Your Contract
+How an Experienced Lawyer Can Help with Your Contract

 An employment lawyer who has experience with employment contracts can help in several important ways:

 - They can draft a contract if one does not already exists or propose important revisions or additions.